kvshvlin/yourmailproject/index.md

 Tandon, Shivani.
 Thakkar, Niyati.

+If there's something you don’t see here that you’d like to know, then you can join our Slack community using this <a href="https://join.slack.com/t/yourmailproject/shared_invite/zt-mmwv4scm-1RHUwuHiEQM0V~rxVX0BsA" rel="noopener noreferrer" target="_blank">invite</a>.

 We hope you love what we do.

-If there’s something you don’t see here that you’d like to know, then you can get in touch <a href="https://kushalsamant.github.io/getintouch.html" rel="noopener noreferrer" target="_blank">here</a>.